AbsoluteStratos/VRC_Graffiti/docs/INSTALL.md

 ## Step 2 Parenting the Spray Can
 Inside the prefab on your avatar, *Enable* `VRC_Graffiti/GraffitiAnchor/GraffitiCanHolder` to make the spray can visible.
-Now we need to bind the spray can to your avatar so it moved with your body.
+Now we need to bind the spray can to your avatar so it moves with your body.
 Set the source of the parent constraint on the game object `VRC_Graffiti/GraffitiAnchor/GraffitiCanHolder` to the body part you want on your avatar.
-This can be easily done by just dragging the bone of interest in your armature into the parent constrant property of the `GraffitiCanHolder`.
+This can be easily done by just dragging the bone of interest in your armature into the parent constraint property of the `GraffitiCanHolder`.

 <table style="width:100%">
 <tr>